Welcome to the 2°C Scenario Analysis homepage of the 2° Investing Initiative, supported by the UN Principles for Responsible Investment.

 Why should you participate?

-Participating in the Swiss climate alignment pilot test provides a number of benefits:
+Participating in the climate alignment pilot test provides a number of benefits:

 - Free and confidential assessment of how your listed equity and corporate bonds portfolios compare to a 2°C transition (as defined by the IEA);

-- Insight into how your climate policies compare to your peers and the Swiss pension fund and insurance market;
+- Insight into how your climate policies compare to your peers;

 - A better understanding of potential capital misallocation and potential associated financial risk under 2°C transition;

 - Aligning with the Financial Stability Board Task Force on Climate-Related Financial Disclosures recommendations on 2°C scenario analysis.

 The tool provided on this website is supported by the UN Principles for Responsible Investment.
 To date, it has been directly applied by over 250 financial institutions, the Swiss pension fund and insurance association, as well as three financial supervisors.
 It is financially supported by the European Commission LIFE Action Grant and the Swiss Environment Ministry.
 It builds on research previously funded by the EU H2020 Sustainable Energy Investing Metrics project.

 The tool allows investors to respond to three research questions: